 The Society of Toxicology is committed to providing sound, balanced science information on toxicological topics of importance to human, environmental, and animal health.
-If you have a topic that you would like the Society to address, please consult the SOT Statements Procedure document and submit a proposal form to the SOT Communications Manager.
+If you have a topic that you would like the Society to address, please consult the SOT Statements Procedure document and submit a proposal form to the SOT Communications Director.

 Over the years, toxicological research has helped identify risks and has informed rules, regulations, and tests to protect public health.
-Below are statements — written by SOT members and approved by SOT Council — which describe public health situations in which toxicology helped provide solutions and protection.
+Below are statements—written by SOT members and approved by SOT Council—which describe public health situations in which toxicology helped provide solutions and protection.

 SOT Issue Statements represent official viewpoints of the Society and present a balanced view of toxicological science and connected sciences.
 They are written by subject-matter experts, reviewed by SOT membership at large, and approved by SOT Council.
 Prior to 2010, SOT Issue Statements were referred to as Position Statements.

 SOT Guiding Principles in the Use of Animals in Toxicology (Last revised in July 2016)

 Currently, research involving laboratory animals is necessary to ensure and enhance human and animal health and the protection of the environment, but the Society of Toxicology also supports the development and use of alternatives to the use of animals.
 The Society expects its members to consider alternative procedures that reduce the number of animals used, refine the use of whole animals, or replace whole animals (e.g., in vitro models, invertebrate organisms) in research, when appropriate.
 If the use of animals is necessary, the animals should be used and treated in a responsible manner.

 SOT members have produced information on toxicology topics that impact human, animal, and environmental health.
 The following documents are not official issue or position statements by the Society, but SOT has made every effort to make these information sheets balanced and science-driven.
 Prior to 2015, Express Statements were referred to as Tox Topics.